andy-byers/CalicoDB/README.md

 ## Dependencies
 The library itself has no dependencies.
 The unit tests depend on `@google/googletest`, and the benchmarks depend on `@google/benchmark`.
-Both are downloaded using CMake's FetchContent API.
+Both are downloaded using during the build.

 ## Performance
 CalicoDB uses a write-ahead log (WAL) implementation that is similar to SQLite's WAL.